jterwilliger30/Crossplatform-Chess-Server/README.md

 # TODO
 - Implement GUI, and a message passing protocol b/w engine and GUI
 - What to do about virtual destructor... probably not needed anymore with shared_ptrs
+- Unicode characters printed by print_board() don't work for Windows... need to check linux as well